ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 preconditions for being performed - its if and unless conditions.
 - `non-verbal` rather than `verbal` if it is a non-verbal communication, written as being performed `without speaking`.
-- `story-ending` if its performance would end the story.

 The following phrases are available: